jorisfu/jorisfu/README.md

-BA-ITSE Student at HPI.
 HPI-related account only, not used for my personal projects (see links down below)

 My main areas of interest are reverse engineering and low-level hardware / OS development, as well as bioinformatics and medical applications.
 I'm especially interested in projects that combine both of these aspects :)